Severe Thunderstorm

 inch in diameter, has winds of 58 miles per hour or higher, or produces

 a tornado.
-When a severe thunderstorm WARNING is issued, review what actions
+When a severe thunderstorm WARNING is issued, review what

-to take under a tornado warning or a flash
+to take under a tornado

 flood warning.

-Thunderstorms may occur singly, in clusters, or in lines.
-Some
+may occur singly, in clusters, or in

-of the most severe weather occurs when a single thunderstorm affects one
+of the most severe weather occurs when a single thunderstorm affects

 location for an extended time.
-Lightning is a major threat during a thunderstorm.
+Lightning is a major threat during a

 It is the lightning that produces thunder in a thunderstorm.
 Lightning

-is very unpredictable, which increases the risk to individuals and property.
+is very unpredictable, which increases the risk to individuals and

 In